sanjeevmax6/iot_dashboard/README.md

 ### 2. Intent Guard

 Before every chat message is processed, a lightweight classifier call checks whether the message is on-topic (fleet/machine domain).
 Off-topic messages (weather, general knowledge, etc.) are refused with a canned message.
-This uses the same LLM but without tool calling — just a simple `ON_TOPIC` / `OFF_TOPIC` classification.
+This uses the same LLM but without tool calling, just a simple `ON_TOPIC` or `OFF_TOPIC` classification.

 ### 3. Streaming Chat (SSE)